The Anatomy of a Startup Organisation

 Product’s objective is to understand customer needs and translate them into valuable, usable, and feasible product requirements.
 On a product team, you might find customer researchers, rapid prototypers, designers, data analysts, and product owners forming part of a scrum team.

-Common metrics: (using Google’s HEART framework)
+Common metrics for product teams: (using Google’s HEART framework)

 - Happiness, such as net promoter score or PM-fit survey

 - Engagement, such as visits per user per week

 - Adoption, such as the percentage of users that use a product or feature